RunZGit/SparkMLIntro/KMeansScala/README.md

 ```

 ### Loading Data
-Note, the data needs to be stored on HDFS.
+Note, the data needs to be stored on HDFS /user/zeppelin directory.
 "Iris-cleaned.csv" is provided in this repository.
 ```scala
 val df = sqlContext.read
     .format("com.databricks.spark.csv")